danielnieuwerf/TowerDefensePython/README.md

 # TowerDefensePython
  - Download the Files folder and the TowerDefencePython.py file
- - run the TowerDefencePython.py to play the game.
+ - Run the TowerDefencePython.py to play the game.
 # Requirements:
 - Python
 - Pygame